“You should never judge someone if you haven’t walked a mile in their moccasins.”

 Gail has taken action and has stood up for her fellow Native Americans.
 There are still Mohawk who have land in Adirondacks (about a two hour drive north) that the government wanted to take for whatever stupid reason.
 Gail decided to pack up the kids and went to protest.

-“We are going to protest because its not right for them to take away land form them!
+“We are going to protest because its not right for them to take away land from them!
 This is their land, and their homes are there.”

-Troopers allowed for the protest to commence, and in the end the government compromised: the Native Americans kept their land while the government took part of their land on the east side of the Indians’ land.
+Troopers allowed for the protest to commence, and in the end the government compromised: the Native Americans kept part of their land and the government took part of it on the east side.